 Here is a short guide about how to create a gilded curtain pelmet.
 This can be done in shades of gold, bronze or silver according to other décor and tastes.
 Indeed it could be painted any colour you wish although metallics are the more traditional and sumptuous option.

 To create our curtain pelmet as shown, we took a highly decorative cornice design in softwood and cut it to the required size in order for the width to overhang the window on both sizes by around 20cm, and the projection to overhang the projection of the window and allow for the bulk of the curtains.
 We cut mitred edges (45 degree angles).
 Please note that if using decorative wooden mouldings, the decorative element needs to be symmetrical where the cut is made.
 So if it’s a flower design for example, cut exactly in the centre of the flower for your mitred edge.
 As for the projection of your pelmet, this will depend on your weight and quantity of fabric, size of windows and size of the room.
 Once you determine the size of your pelmet required, mitre your joints and cut the return off so that you have a basic U shape.
 Screw the mitred edges together.

-How to decorate your curtain pelmet
+How do you decorate your curtain pelmet?

 - Fill any cracks and defects.

 - Prime the wood and allow to dry.

 - Spray gold spray (or silver or bronze) onto the primed surface to create a base coat

 - Once this is dry, you will need to apply some complementary shades to dull down the gold/silver/bronze and create a burnished and antiqued effect.
 These instructions are for an antiqued gold effect.